Skip to main content

 Downside #1: You’re focused on features and delivery, rather than solving the right problems.

-Timeline roadmaps are more about development than they are about product discovery or strategy.
+Timeline roadmaps are more about development than they are about product discovery, strategy, or your product vision.
 The team’s focus moves from the problems you’re trying to solve — to the features you’ve plucked from the backlog and decided to build.

-Taking a step back to look at the problems facing your business and users is what keeps your roadmap fresh and adaptive to change.
+Taking a step back to look at the problems facing your business and users as well as your common goals is what keeps your roadmap fresh and adaptive to change.
 These changes could be in the market (you have a new competitor) or new insights about how your customers use your product.

 But when you’re running a feature-focused timeline roadmap, you’re less agile across the board.